My friend was upset. She felt judged.

 Let’s stop pointing fingers and offer open hands to support as we stumble through academia with our offspring.

-I’m guest posting for Jenni DeWitt today, on her blog, Genuflected.
+I’m guest posting for TODAY’s Parenting Blog today.
 Come on over as we take a closer look at this topic…